GoogleCloudPlatform/microservices-demo/terraform/README.md

 # Deploy Bank of Anthos sample application on an Anthos cluster

-This page walks you through the steps required to deploy the [Online Boutique](https://github.com/GoogleCloudPlatform/microservices-demo) sample application on a GKE cluster using Terraform.
+This page walks you through the steps required to deploy the [Online Boutique](https://github.com/GoogleCloudPlatform/microservices-demo) sample application on a GKE ([Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine)) cluster using Terraform.

 ## Pre-requisites